hongthanh909/fcj-workshop-template-main/content/5-Workshop/5.09-push-gitlab/_index.md

 #### Overview

-Sau khi test thành công, bạn sẽ push code lên GitLab để version control và chuẩn bị cho CI/CD.
+After successful testing, you will push code to GitLab for version control and prepare for CI/CD.

 #### Step 1: Initialize Git Repository